 My storytelling for older people involves working with the Scottish Storytelling Centre, the National Library of Scotland Socials and in a variety of community and care home settings.
-I’m a member of ElderWise, four storytellers in the Scottish community, who regularly run sessions for older people.
+I’m a member of ElderWise, storytellers who specialise in reminiscence and storytelling with older people.

 - Socialise and share memories